mavlink/MAVSDK-docs/en/contributing/build.md

 ### Cross compilation using dockcross {#cross_compilation_dockcross}

-To compile for platforms like the Raspberry Pi, BeagleBone Blue or Nvidia Jetson, cross compilation is typically faster than native compilation on the "embedded" device.
+Cross compilation is usually the fastest way to compile for "embedded" platforms like the Raspberry Pi, BeagleBone Blue or Nvidia Jetson (i.e. typically faster than native compilation on device itself).

-We recommend to use [dockcross](https://github.com/dockcross/dockcross) which is a very convenient tool for cross compilation based on docker supporting many platforms.
+We recommend using [dockcross](https://github.com/dockcross/dockcross), which is a very convenient tool for cross compilation based on docker (and which supports many platforms).

 For example, use the commands below to build for `armv7`: